eigemx/cr-analysis/README.md

 # Part II - Bayesian Inference and Simulation
 ## Win Rate Distribution

 We don't treat the win rate as just the observed fixed value, but as a random variable.
-We assume that our data  $\mathcal{D} = \\{ 1, 0, 1, 1, 0 ,\dots \\} $ (each battle outcome) is independent and identically distributed ($\text{i.i.d.}$) (I believe that this is not a valid assumption, but we will test how plausible this assumption is), we also assume a prior uniform distribution of the win rate, and we try to infer the win rate posterior distribution under the assumption of a Bernoulli likelihood.
+We assume that our data  $\mathcal{D} = \\{ 1, 0, 1, 1, 0 ,\dots \\}$ (each battle outcome) is independent and identically distributed ( $\text{i.i.d.}$ ) (I believe that this is not a valid assumption, but we will test how plausible this assumption is), we also assume a prior uniform distribution of the win rate, and we try to infer the win rate posterior distribution under the assumption of a Bernoulli likelihood.

 Prior: